Tired of Seasonal Allergies? Take these Steps

 Time to Test?

-Is your enemy pet dander, pollen, mold or dust mites?
-Allergy tests may tell you.
-They are used to help develop a treatment plan.
+Allergy tests are used to help develop a treatment plan.
 The plan might include avoiding some things, using certain medicines or getting allergy shots.

 The Mayo Clinic says allergy skin tests are generally safe for adults and children.
 They’re used to help find conditions like: